flippette/leetcode/README.md

 LeetCode, and are located in their respective submodules, e.g. Two Sum is `easy::lc1`, Regular Expression Matching is located in `hard::lc10`, etc.

-each problem's module also include the base case tests from LeetCode, as well as additional failed tests during grading.
+each problem's module also include the base case tests from LeetCode, additional failed tests during grading, as well as other test cases to satisfy `cargo-tarpaulin`.

 ## dependencies